ChoiZ/Vim-config/README.md

-<h1>SETUP:</h1>
+# SETUP:

-You must at less have vim 7.3. (check in vim with :version or with bash vim --version)
+You must at least have vim 7.3. (check in vim with :version or with bash vim --version)

 To setup on your system, open a terminal and paste the following code.